sonvt8/django-app-api/README.md

 ---

-# Django App API
+# Django Recipe App API

-This project is a Django-based web application, which can be deployed locally using Docker.
+This project is a Django-based web application that can be deployed locally using Docker or on an AWS EC2 instance.
 Follow the steps below to get the project up and running.

 ## Prerequisites